vincentchachere/osticket-prereqs/README.md

 <img width="1511" alt="isolated" src="https://github.com/vincentchachere/osticket-prereqs/assets/161680745/acdefb7f-15ac-48ae-a1d0-3229dfb68a88"><br>

->**NOTE: You can wait for your VM to be completed on the screen displayed in the image below or `Click: Go to Resource` and wait there.**
+>**NOTE: Wait for your Virtual Machine to be completed on the screen displayed in the image above or Click: `Go to Resource` and wait there.**

 ***